ultimate271/notes/tolkien/ringsofpower.md

 was drawing nigh to the strong places where once he had dwelt secure.
 Then Sauron withdrew to his fortress in the Black Land and meditated war.

+### How Elendil and Isuldur and Anárion came to middle earth in the Akallabêth
 In that time those of the Númenóreans who were saved from destruction fled eastward, as is told in the Akallabêth.
 The chief of these were Elendil the Tall and his sons, Isildur and Anárion.
 Kinsmen of the King they were, descendants of